Paris asks court to fine Airbnb over unregistered listings

 Officials with Airbnb were not immediately available for comment.

-Earlier this month, a Singapore court fined two Airbnb hosts a total of $45,800 each for unauthorized short-term letting.
+Earlier this month, a Singapore court fined two Airbnb hosts a total of $45,800 each for unauthorised short-term letting.

 Several cities throughout the world have expressed concerns that platforms such as Airbnb might stand as unfair competitors to hotels.